manoukeizer2001/SoftwareEvolution2/README.md

 import Main;
 main();
 ```
-This will add 4 json files to the visualization folder.
+After successful analysis, 4 json projects containing results will be added to the 'visualization' directory.

 # How to run the Visualization